priyank003/priyank003/README.md

 - 👀 I’m interested in web technologies from front  to back
 - 🌱 I’m currently learning cloud deployment docker, aws
 - 💞️ I’m looking to collaborate on web related projects
-- 📫 mail me priyankcrjr7@gmail.com for any queries
+- 📫 mail me at priyankcrjr7@gmail.com for any queries

 <!---
 priyank003/priyank003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.